-If your daughter is experiencing ANY of these symptoms, please give Red Hawk Behavioral Health a call and speak to our admissions therapist today.

-We believe each YOUNG person is a unique individual.
-We respect the contributions they have made and will make in our lives and to our communities.
-We are sensitive to their social, emotional, intellectual, and physical needs.
-We

-Current:

-If your daughter is experiencing ANY of these symptoms, please give Red Hawk Behavioral Health a call and speak to our admissions therapist today.
+If your daughter is experiencing ANY of these symptoms, please give Red Hawk Academy a call and speak to our admissions therapist today.

 We believe each YOUNG person is a unique individual.
 We respect the contributions they have made and will make in their lives and to their communities.
 We are sensitive to their social, emotional, intellectual, and physical needs.
 We